Tutorial

 Note that these conversions do not form part of your Model Object validation, where you define the constraints being applied to user input.
 That's a different task, and is handled in another way (see Spending.java).

-If, in the future, it's decided to make this application multilingual, then :
+If, in the future, you decide to make your app multilingual, then:

 /WEB-INF/classes/hirondelle/electricity/codes/code_table.sql

 This code table is fetched only once, upon startup, and then placed in memory.
-It is also placed in 'application scope' under a specific key.
+It's also placed in 'application scope' under a specific key.
 This makes it easy to reference in JSPs.

 There are other variations on code tables that are possible.